Foothill Transit: Contract labor

 In 2007, Foothill Transit introduced the San Gabriel Valley's first bus rapid transit line, the Silver Streak.
 The service was described in the 2006-07 budget as a "bus system which operates like a rail line on rubber tires" with all-door boarding and limited stops.

 Effective July 1, 2013, due to expiration of the existing management services contract and continuing conflicts of interest between the executive director, staff, and board, Foothill Transit transitioned to in house management.
 Executive Director Doran Barnes became the first full-time Foothill employee, and planning, procurement, and other administrative functions became Foothill functions as well.
 Transdev (formerly Veolia) staff continues to operate the transit stores and maintain bus shelters.

 The last two lines operated by Metro (SCRTD's successor) in the eastern San Gabriel Valley were turned over to Foothill in 2016.

 In 2017, Foothill Transit hired two new contractors, Keolis and Transdev, both of which are French transportation companies, to manage both of their bus storage yards.
-Keolis took over First Transit's role in managing the Pomona Yard and Transdev took over First Transit's, and previously MV Transportation's, role in managing the Irwindale Yard.
+Keolis took over First Transit's role in managing the Pomona Yard and Transdev took over the Irwindale Yard.

 Environmental initiatives

 In 2002, Foothill Transit began purchasing Compressed Natural Gas (CNG) powered buses.
 In 2010, Foothill Transit was the first transit system to operate an all-electric battery-powered bus from Proterra.
-By 2013, when the last diesel-powered 2000–2001 Gillig Advantage buses were retired, Foothill Transit became around a 90 percent CNG fleet.
-10 percent of the fleet is electric.
+By 2013, when the last diesel-powered buses were retired, Foothill Transit had a 90 percent CNG fleet, with the remaining 10 percent of the fleet being electric.